Jingo88/rubyRPG/README.md

 # Ruby RPG

-##### Kind of bored today and decided to redo a VERY old assignment.
-Making a RPG game in the terminal using Ruby.
-Maybe I'll add more to this markdown later...
+This is a command line application.
+Single player RPG game written in Ruby.
+Git clone this repo and run "ruby rpg.rb" in your terminal to play.